ConnectionMaster/web.eyeo.com/includes/jobs/openings/technical-writer.md

 - Experience with translations would be a big plus
 - Knowledge of languages other than English would be a plus
 - Understanding of the software and web development process would be a plus

+When applying, please include some texts you've written.